 Once you own 4 or more buy to let properties, you are classed as a Portfolio landlord.
 The criteria and affordability does then change with the majority of lenders.
-When you first speak to your advisor, they will ask about any other properties you own and take the details of these properties and any outstanding mortgage debt.
+When you first speak to your advisor, they will ask about any other properties you own and take the details of these properties.

 The majority of buy to let properties are purchased in your name the same way you purchase your residential property.
 However, some people chose to purchase a property through a Ltd company.
 The Ltd company will need to be set up with the purpose of purchasing buy to let properties and all directors on the company will also need to be named on the mortgage.
 The main reason why people purchase properties through a ltd company is due to the tax differences on the income.
-If you are considering this option, you would benefit from speaking to a tax advisor to check that it will benefit you as you will pay higher interest rates and fees for the mortgage.
+If you are considering this option, you would benefit from speaking to a tax advisor.
+They will check that it will benefit you as you will pay higher interest rates and fees for the mortgage.

 The costs involved with purchasing a buy to let property: